The path to adopting a foster child or youth starts with becoming an approved foster family (also known as a Resource

 The Additional Steps to Adoption

-- Talk with FYC staff about meeting with an adoption specialist.
+- Talk with FYC staff about talking with an adoption specialist.
 At the meeting, the foster-adopt parent(s) can discuss preferences about a child or youth's gender and age, the parent’s personal strengths, the family's make-up and home situation and other issues.

 - When the foster parent is ready, the adoption specialist guides her or him through the process of a legal Adoptive Placement.